anna-data-analytics/bellabeat-case-study/README.md

 ![image](https://github.com/user-attachments/assets/93367a2a-375e-4564-b3b8-478015d45a3e)

-2. Average steps, distance, and calories by different days of the week
+ii.
+Average steps, distance, and calories by different days of the week

 ```sql
 SELECT